ninkibah/MetaStuff/README.md

 At the moment this code is not fully developed, so it's not recommended to use it for anything really serious as lots of stuff can change!
 I put this code mostly for other people to learn from and maybe help me expand this to a pretty good lib.
 Still, use it as you like, it's MIT licensed after all.

+This library is still in development and all suggestions are welcome!

 Requirements
 ----
 - Compiler with C++14 support (I managed to compile it with Visual Studio 2015, GCC 5.0, Clang 3.8)